Stay up to date with The Good Life letter

 Father’s Day quotes abound on the internet, so we hope to bring some of the most impactful here.
 Better yet, we’ve given a bit of background to each quote including who the person who said or wrote it is, and the context in which they said it.

 Hopefully you can use these as comfort, in memorial posts online, or in eulogies as needed.
 If you have any others you love or would recommend, please send them in!
-Just email me at firstname.lastname@example.org.
+Just email us at firstname.lastname@example.org.

 Antoine François Prévost d'Exiles, usually known simply as the Abbé Prévost, was a French author and novelist.
 His father, Lievin Prévost, was a lawyer who died when Antoine was only 14.
 After his father’s death, he entered a Jesuit school and eventually was ordained as a Benedictine priest in 1721.